 Any housebound patient who uses community services and needs assistance please call the PatientCall 24 hour line 01623 781891

-Wednesday 24th June 2020 from 12:00 for mandatory training –
+Wednesday 22nd September 2021 from 12:00 for mandatory training

 Bank Holiday Full Day Closures:

-Monday 28th December 2020
+Monday 27th December 2021

 In the event that the surgery is closed you can seek advice by phoning NHS 111 for non-emergency symptoms, or by contacting your pharmacist.
 If these services suggest you need to seek urgent care then Primary Care 24, right next to the Emergency Department at King’s Mill Hospital, provides a 24 hour walk in service.